onzfonz/comp227/src/content/1/en/part1b.md

 ### Object methods and "this"

 Because this course uses a version of React containing React Hooks we do not need to define objects with methods.
-**The contents of this chapter are not relevant to the course** but are certainly in many ways good to know.
-In particular, when using older versions of React one must understand how the keyword [**`this`**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) works.
+However, when using older versions of React one must understand how the keyword [**`this`**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this) works.

+> *The keyword `this` is not as relevant to the course* but is valuable if you want to understand Javascript and plan to continue with web development.
+> Expect to be asked about it at a Javascript coding interview.

 `this`, which refers to the object itself, is commonly misunderstood.
 For example, `this` behaves differently when used in arrow functions versus others that use the `function()` keyword.